ChuckerTeam/chucker/README.md

         // This is useful in case of parsing errors or when the response body
         // is closed before being read like in Retrofit with Void and Unit types.
         .alwaysReadResponseBody(true)
+        // Use decoder when processing request and response bodies.
+When multiple decoders are installed they
+        // are applied in an order they were added.
+        .addBodyDecoder(decoder)
         .build()

 // Don't forget to plug the ChuckerInterceptor inside the OkHttpClient